SteelCompendium/data-sdk-npm/src/__tests__/data/statblock/sc-md/goblin_warrior.md

 ##### Crafty

-**Effect:** The warrior doesn’t provoke opportunity attacks by moving.
+The warrior doesn’t provoke opportunity attacks by moving.

 ---